pietheinstrengholt/redpepper/readme.md

 * Cleanup views, move all css to app.css
 * Add more efficient way to lookup reference value
 * When creating a section, also select correct subject_id
+* Groups or subjects
+* Manual per template instead of section